Tatineni, Vijaya L Dr

 Dr Vijaya Tatineni has worked in the field of early childhood education since 1978 in various countries including India, New Zealand and Australia in various roles of a teacher, head teacher and owner of preschool in India.
 Later she took her experience to tertiary teaching in New Zealand and currently in Australia.
 She joined as a Lecturer in Early Childhood in 2013.
 Her thesis topic was, ‘Engaging Indian children and families in early childhood centres in Melbourne, Australia’.
 She is an early career researcher interested in:

 - Understanding the implementation of early childhood policies around cultural competencies: Teacher and Indian parent partnership in engaging young children.

 - Narrative multiculturalism aptly describing where I am today as an early childhood educator

-- Scoping a project using the Multicultural Umbrella model and activity theory to promote communications between Indian parents and early childhood educators.
+- Promoting intercultural communications between Indian parents and early childhood educators.